Europe's Ten Best Art Galleries: A Definitive Guide

 The Pompidou is best known for being inside out.
 When it was opened in the 1970s, with escalators, it was nothing less than an architectural revolution, its steel frame, ventilation ducts, escalators, and plumbing all exposed on the building’s exterior.
 But there’s more than the striking design that makes The Pompidou worth a visit.
 Along with over 50,000 works, the featured exhibitions are often fascinating and extensive, from retrospectives of major artists, to themed exhibits spanning a wide range of modern and contemporary work.

-The Pompidou’s permanent collection is divided into to sections: 1905 to 1960, and 1960 to the present.
+The Pompidou’s permanent collection, dedicated to modern and contemporary artists, is divided into to sections: 1905 to 1960, and 1960 to the present.
 Another feature of the Centre Pompidou that is worth seeing: The Atelier Brancusi.
 Constantin Brancusi was one of the twentieth century’s most important sculptors.
 He bequeathed his work to the French state, to be transferred on his death under the condition that it be kept in an exact recreation of his studio space.
 For Brancusi, the arrangement of works within his studio was itself an artwork.
 Opposite the main Pompidou, and open from 2pm-6pm each day, the Atelier Brancusi is well worth a visit.

 However, if you’re jetting through Amsterdam and don’t have time for a stop in the city, a branch of the Rijksmuseum has been set up in Schiphol Aiport.
 Opened in 2002, the small airport-based gallery has been recently renovated to provide a custom-designed, dedicated exhibition space, in which a small number of paintings by golden age Dutch artists are on display.
 Not only is a visit to this small gallery one of the best ways available of passing the time in any airport (anywhere in the world), but entry is free, and it’s open 24 hours a day!

 The Uffizi Gallery, in Florence, is worth a visit for the building alone.
-Located in the city’s centre, next to the Piazza Degli Signora, the architecture is magnificent and it includes houses works by Michelangelo, da Vinci, and Botticelli.
-In fact, its collection includes one of the most famous artworks in the world, The Birth of Venus by Botticelli.
-Also make time for a drink or snack in the cafe, from where you’ll have a spectacular view of the Palazzo Vecchio.
+Located in the city’s centre, next to the Piazza Degli Signora, the architecture is magnificent.
+The gallery is home to some of the most important Renaissance art, including works by Michelangelo, da Vinci, and Botticelli’s The Birth of Venus.
+Make sure to save time for a drink or snack in the cafe for a spectacular view of the Palazzo Vecchio.
 While entrance to the Uffizi is free on the first Sunday of each month, the free days tend to be extremely busy, so it’s worth paying the ticket price to enjoy a less crowded experience.

 If you’re not going to be in Belgium in the foreseeable future, you don’t have to miss the museum entirely!
 In collaboration Google and the gallery – in celebration of the 450th anniversary of Bruegel’s death in 2019 – have created an extraordinary virtual reality project which allows you to explore the artist’s paintings in astounding detail, as if you were even closer than right next to them.